replikativ/datahike/doc/contributing.md

 bb rpl
 ```

-Be careful not to type `bb repl` as this will start a babashka repl
+Be careful not to type `bb repl` as this will start a babashka repl!

 ## Run the tests